hitachi-nlp/FLD/README.md

 ## Train language models on FLD corpora
 The model used in the paper is a simple step-wise prover of [the previous study](https://github.com/princeton-nlp/NLProofS), which generates one proof step at once until the given hypothesis is (dis)proved.
 However, since the codebase includes the code for the verifier, it is a little complex.
-Thus, we will re-implement the prover with minimum lines of code.
+Thus, we will re-implement the prover with minimum lines of code, which will be released mid-July.
 Please wait for a moment.

 ## Citation